In collaboration with Maria Goldwyn and Hayden Haynes (Onödowa’ga:’ – Deer Clan)

-Maria and Chelsea introduced students to Adobe Photoshop and taught them how to digitally manipulate, scan and create images using layering techniques, transparency and geometry.
+Through this project, Maria Goldwyn introduced students to Adobe Photoshop and taught them how to digitally shape, scan and create images using layering techniques, transparency and geometry.
 Students experimented with the digital tools to blend, overlap and integrate symbols, stories and drawings into their one-of-a-kind creations.

 Be the first to know about activities at The Rockwell by signing up for our e-newsletter.
 Choose the topics that interest you: exhibitions and collections news, live music events, lectures, family and youth events, education news, volunteer opportunities, and new offerings from The Museum Store.Sign up for our e-newsletter